openshift/windows-machine-config-bootstrapper/CONTRIBUTION.md

 This is an outline of what a contributor's workflow looks like:

-- Fork the repository on GitHub
+- Fork the repository on GitHub.
-- Clone the forked repository in your go path.
+- Clone the forked repository outside your go path, or refer to the [Kubernetes repo's example](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#2-clone-fork-to-local-storage).
 - Create a topic branch from where to base the contribution.
 This is usually master.
 - Make commits of logical units.
 A commit should typically add a feature or fix a bug, but never both at the same time.
 Vendor commits should always be separate.